panda3d/panda3d-docs/more-resources/index.rst

 editor.
 Useful for converting image formats, creating and editing textures.

 `Audacity <https://www.audacityteam.org/>`__.
 Audacity is free, open source software for recording and editing sounds.
-It is available for Mac OS X, Microsoft Windows, GNU/Linux, and other operating systems.
+It is available for macOS, Microsoft Windows, GNU/Linux, and other operating systems.

 Table of Contents